debarghyaRONIN/debarghyaRONIN/README.md

 ### An UG Student in Computer Science & Business Systems at Meghnad Saha Institute of Technology, Kolkata who began his 3d artist journey as a hobby in 2018 then turned into a gig which I continued till 2022.
 My coding journey began in 2018, and in 2021 I delved into data analytics and machine learning.
 I have a passion for exploring various technologies as if I find something interesting i start learning it.
 I wish to become a better Engineer by bringing up the solutions for unsolved problems and helping the community out with my skills for growing towards a better future.

 ### Achievements!
--Smart India Hackathon 2024 - Winner
+- Smart India Hackathon 2024 - Winner
--Smart India Hackathon 2023(Internal) - Winner
+- Smart India Hackathon 2023(Internal) - Winner

 ### Thanks!